 Much of our work at Russell and Associates is with people seeking relief from childhood abuse, dissociation, and complex trauma, including developmental trauma.
 While these are more complex matters, we find that our clients can find real relief and healing.

 EMDR is a therapy that gives the mind an opportunity to re-process difficult, painful, or traumatic memories.
-While lots of people will say, ‘well, its in the past, there is nothing I can do about it now’.
+It is common to hear ‘well, its in the past, there is nothing I can do about it now’.
 That is simply not true.
 In therapy, we can’t change the historical events, but we can change the way we remember or perceive those historical events.
 That is what we mean when we say ‘reprocess’.

 Through a complex process in the mind, all the memories, emotions, thoughts and body sensations related to a traumatic event have an opportunity to be reorganized and put to rest once and for all.
 The amazing part of EMDR that fascinates people it that the healing and relief comes naturally and spontaneously as the brain reprocesses old dysfunctionally-stored memories and puts them to rest.
 We frequently hear our clients say something along the lines of; “Its weird, but it just doesn’t bother me any more to think of that thing that happened; it feels like its finally over”.